gvikei/CS373-Endangered-Animals/PITCHME.md

 ## <span class="fa-purple">What we learned from them</span>

+- Interesting use of Flask with HTML templates
 - In the future, we should focus more on the following:
   * <span class="fa-pyline">font</span>
   * <span class="fa-pyline">color schemes</span>